biscuit-auth/website/content/docs/help/faq.md

 Consider unionizing to protect yourself from being unduly fired.

+## How can biscuit be integrated with OAuth and OIDC?

+Biscuit is focused on the authorization and delegation side of API access, so it can be used as an OAuth access token.
+OAuth does not mandate a specific format for the access token.
+Refresh tokens work better when they are meant for a single use.
+In that case, a random string stored in the Authorization Server (in OAuth terms) database will fit the task.
+OIDC specifies that identity information is transmitted using JWTs, so Biscuit will not be usable in their place.

+## Why Datalog?

+Biscuit needed a language that could be serialized in a compact format, and executed in the same way across different implementations in different languages.
+It also had to be fast to execute and have a limited impact on memory use.
+Finally, it had to be general enough, so it would not prescribe a specific authorization model.
+There is a long history of applying logic languages and in particular Datalog, to authorization policies, because of its well-understood semantics and its expressiveness in manipulating relational data.
+We designed a custom Datalog instead of reusing an existing one so we could specify its behaviour and execution and reduce the attack surface of the authorization core.

+## Isn't JWT enough?

+JWT fits a specific use case: transmitting identity and authorization information from one central service to multiple less trusted services without having it tampered with.
+This works well for simple architectures like monoliths, but will soon force some tradeoffs in complexity or safety when used in today's microservices or federated architectures.
+It was also specified with a number of pitfalls that created a number of security incidents over the years.
+Projects like [PASETO](https://paseto.io/) address these issues within the same scope as JWT.

+Biscuit builds upon the experience earned developing authorization systems with JWT and other tools, takes steps to address their risks, and clearly target the larger systems we are now building.

 ## What is your favorite Biscuit recipe?

 If you read French and tolerate the metric system (it's a big ask, we know), have a look at this recipe: <https://www.gourmandiseries.fr/palets-bretons/>.